 Kolian is founder of the nonprofit group EcoRigs, whose volunteer scientists and divers seek to preserve offshore oil and gas platforms after production stops.
-The superstructures can be maintained not only as artificial reefs, but also producers of solar, wind, wave and tidal energy.
+The superstructures can be maintained not only as artificial reefs but also as producers of solar, wind, wave, and tidal energy.

-The group’s first dive was on May 7, 2010, when they took samples at the surface and subsurface, and collected marine life, including corals, sponges, and sea squirts, growing on platforms.
-“NOAA assured us it was perfectly safe” to dive where crude oil had been treated with dispersants, Kolian said.
+The group’s first dive was on May 7, 2010, when it took samples at the surface and subsurface and collected marine life, including corals, sponges, and sea squirts, growing on platforms.
+“NOAA assured us it was perfectly safe” to dive where crude oil had been treated with dispersants," Kolian said.
 “But we quickly learned that was false.”

-His harrowing story, and those of many others, has been compiled into a raft of damning affidavits and interviews collected by the whistleblower group Government Accountability Project (GAP) and the Louisiana Environmental Action Network (LEAN).
+His harrowing story, and those of many others, has been compiled into a raft of damning affidavits and interviews collected by the whistleblower group Government Accountability Project and the Louisiana Environmental Action Network.